Jessmaxim303/flashcards-starter/README.md

 ## FlashCards Starter Kit
 ### Overview
-This program will simulate a set of flash cards through the command line.
+This program will run a flash card game through the command line.
 A user will be able to see the questions, take guesses, and see a final score at the end of the round.

 ## Example Gif